peterbabulik/synthetic/README.md

 5. Exponential_Canopy_Fractal.ipynb:
-   Exploration of a fractal structure with exponential growth, possibly forming a canopy-like shape

 Project Description: High-Capacity Data Storage with Trainable AI and Error Correction using Exponential Canopy Fractals (GPU Accelerated)
 This project explores a method for data storage that leverages the expansive nature of exponential canopy fractals, the capabilities of a trainable Synthetic AI, and incorporates error correction mechanisms.
 It utilizes GPU acceleration for faster computations.